Rajdeep1311/cloud-native-monitoring-app/README.md

 ```
 Next, we need to install docker in your system.
 For installing Docker in your system you can refer to the [Docker Documentation](https://docs.docker.com/engine/install/)

 After installing Docker, we need to write a Dockerfile for creating a Docker image and ultimately Docker container(s).
-Using a the following commands we need to create the docker image and docker container:
+Using the following commands we need to create the docker image and docker container:

 Build the Docker image
 ```sh